You've worked hard for your beautiful smile; keep it that way!

 Retainers are custom-made.

-- Aligner-style retainers, or Essix retainers, look similar to clear aligners and offer a more aesthetic alternative to wire retainers.
+- Aligner-style retainers, or Essix retainers, are typically used in Invisalign treatment and look similar to clear aligners.
+They offer a more aesthetic alternative to wire retainers.
 This clear retainer may fit over the entire arch of your teeth.
-It is produced from a mold of your newly aligned teeth.
+It is produced from a mold or scan of your newly aligned teeth.

 Pros and Cons